-The Company recognises a loss for expected credit losses on investments in debt instruments that are measured at amortised cost, deposits and bank balances, premium and insurance balance receivables, and on loans guaranteed by life insurance policies.
+The Company recognises a loss for expected credit losses on investments in debt instruments that are measured at amortised cost, deposits and bank balances.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.

-The Company always recognises lifetime ECL (expected credit losses) for insurance receivables and reinsurance receivables.
-The expected credit losses on these financial assets are estimated using a provision matrix based on the Group's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.
+The Company always recognises lifetime ECL (expected credit losses) for other receivables.
+The expected credit losses on these financial assets are estimated using a provision matrix based on the Company's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions and an assessment of both the current as well as the forecast direction of conditions at the reporting date, including time value of money where appropriate.